 In WWII, milling in windmills was forbidden and the mill was put out of operation permanently.
 When the war finished, the miller tried to start the milling again but in just a year he gave it up and the mill started to fall into disrepair.
 Fortunately, in 1973 the mill was bought by a Technical Museum in Brno that had it carefully repaired and restored and made it fully operational again.

 Nowadays it serves as a museum, along with the house where you can see an exposition of working tools and agricultural implements as well as some furniture and household items showing how people lived there.

-– a spinning wheel in the exhibition of the local lifestyle –
+Look at the spinning wheel and old weaving loom in the exhibition of the local lifestyle…

 In 2010 the windmill became a national cultural monument.